 Find out more about Spanish property law.

 If you wish to proceed with a property purchase in Spain, E&G Solicitors in Spain can advise and assist you in respect of all of the essential steps that an individual or a company will need to take.
 These include requesting a Spanish tax number and opening a Spanish bank account on behalf of you and/or your company.
 Without these two elements purchasing a property and paying bills relating to the property will not be possible.

-E&G Solicitors in Spain will also be able to make the necessary property enquiries prior to purchase, draft or amend on your behalf a private agreement in respect of a sale and purchase, and advise you in relation to paying of a deposit to secure the property.
+E&G Solicitors in Spain will also be able to make the necessary property enquiries prior to purchase, draft or amend a private agreement in respect of a sale and purchase on your behalf, and advise you in relation to the paying of a deposit to secure the property.
 We can complete the transaction on your behalf before a Notary in Spain, if you are unable to attend in person, or attend the meeting with you.

 If you are selling property in Spain we can manage its marketing and sale, as well as handle the legal aspects of the sale.
 It is a requirement that either the seller or someone representing the seller be present at the completion meeting.
 E&G can prepare a draft power of attorney for you to sign before a Notary Public.
 The document can be drafted in English and Spanish, double column, so that you understand its content, but avoiding the need to translate it into Spanish, thereby saving costs.

 We can also guide you through the essential costs involved in a property purchase, including Notary’s fees, Purchase Tax and Property Registry fees.
 We will also be able to advise you, as the seller, as to clearing any debts associated with the property and providing an Energy Performance Certificate.

 Find out more about buying property in Spain after Brexit.

 It is imperative to have the relevant national and regional planning permissions in place before you and your business embark on any building works on a property.